aliasfour2020/practitionerGuidetoDeepWork/digitialDeclutterPrep.md

 1. Define Your Technology Rules
     * identify all **optional** technologies

-         _Would you lose your job or die?
+         _"Would you lose your job or die?"
 If answer -eq no technology == optional_

     * Define operating procedures for each technology
       * [Technology Rules](https://github.com/Duffney/practitionerGuidetoDeepWork/blob/master/technologyRules.md)